datawithshashank/Sales-Performance-Analysis-main/README.md

 ### Thank you for reading.

-I am open for entry-level data anlalyst role.
+I am open for entry-level business anlalyst role.

 Let us have discussion about your company and industry now!